Last reviewed: February 2026 by the sleepSEE Clinical Advisory Team

 - The Bottom Line

-Every week, parents sit across from me in the exam room and ask the same question: "Is my child a good candidate for ortho-k?"
+Every week, parents sit across from me in the exam room and ask the same question: "Is your child a good candidate for ortho-k?"

 It's a great question.
 And honestly, more children qualify than most parents expect.